Female bodybuilding: 1990–1999

+After the deaths of Mohammed Benaziza, whose autopsy blamed the abuse of diuretics, and Andreas Münzer, who his doctors blamed his death on years of abusing steroids, growth hormones and diuretics, from 1998 to 2001, International Federation of BodyBuilding and Fitness (IFBB) Pro Division contests, such as the Ms. International and Ms. Olympia, tested for diuretics only.
+The reason for this was twofold: diuretics are more deadly than steroids, performance-enhancing substances and growth hormones, along with the IFBB being granted provisional recognition by the International Olympic Committee from 1998 to 2001.
+Those who tested positive for diuretics would be disqualified from the contest they attended and have to hand over whatever prize money they earned.
+At the 1998 Ms. International, Lesa Lewis, Gayle Moher and Denise Masino were disqualified after their diuretic tests found that they tested positive.
+At the 2000 Ms. International, Iris Kyle and Tazzie Colomb were both disqualified after positive diuretic tests.
+By the 2002 Ms. Olympia, the diuretic test was quietly dropped.

 At the 1998 EFBB British Championships, Joanna Thomas won the lightweight and overall title, becoming the youngest woman in the world to ever to win an IFBB pro card at the age of 21.

 The 1999 Ms. Olympia was originally scheduled to be held on October 9 in Santa Monica, California.
 However, one month before the scheduled date, the IFBB announced that the contest had been cancelled.
 The main cause was the withdrawal of promoter Jarka Kastnerova (who promoted the 1998 contest in Prague) for financial reasons, including a low number of advance ticket sales for the 1999 event.
 The backlash following the announcement led to a flurry of activity, with the contest being rescheduled as part of the Women's Extravaganza (promoted by Kenny Kassel and Bob Bonham) in Secaucus, New Jersey on October 2.
 Last minute sponsorship came from several sources, most significantly in the form of $50,000 from Flex magazine.
 Amid all the turmoil, Kim Chizevsky-Nicholls won her fourth consecutive title.
 Chizevsky-Nicholls decided to retire from bodybuilding after winning the 1999 Ms. Olympia.
 According to Bill Dobbins, she retired due to gender discrimination guidelines set up by the IFBB that advocated for more "femininity" and less "muscularity" in the sport.